chrislattman/blogging-project/docs/qemu/README.md

 qemu-img commit ~/qemu-vms/mysnapshot.qcow2
 ```

-Now you can safely delete `mysnapshot.qcow2` with your changed persisted to `myvm.qcow2`
+Now you can safely delete `mysnapshot.qcow2` with your changes persisted to `myvm.qcow2`.

 ### Shared clipboard